Kingswood (band): 2013–2019: Dew Process

 In 2016, the band spent time in Nashville USA, recording their second album, and in October 2016, released "Creepin'", the album's lead single.
 Principal songwriter Alex Laska said "Creepin' is a song about the darker and more lustful parts of one's mind, when longing for an object or person of desire.
 The idea being an attempt at reconciliation of the thought itself when the reality is an insatiable quest that ultimately transforms the protagonist entirely from something quite innocent and pure into a more sinister, powerful self through recognition of this transformation".

 In March 2017, Kingswood released their second album After Hours, Close to Dawn, which peaked at number 10 on the ARIA Charts.
 The album spawned two further singles, "Golden" and "Atmosphere".

 In September 2018, the group released the single "Messed It Up", which was described by AIRIT as "all sinewy synth-soul compulsion with a restless rock undertow".

 In 2019, "Say You Remember" and "You Make It So Easy" were released as the lead singles from their third studio album, Juveniles, followed by "Bittersweet" in January 2020.
 Juveniles was released in March 2020 and peaked at number 14 on the ARIA Charts.

-2020–present: Kingswood Band
+2023–present: Kingswood Band

 Kingswood's sixth studio album Home was released on 24 February 2023.
+This was followed in November with The Tale of G.C.
+Townes.

+On 15 August 2025, the group released "Lovin' a Girl", the lead single from their forthcoming album.